rootslab/qap/Readme.md

 ```
 ###Signatures

-> create an instance with a Buffer or String
+> Create an instance with a Buffer or String.

 ```
 Qap( String pattern )
 Qap( Buffer pattern )
 ```

-> list all pattern occurrences into a String or Buffer data.
+> List all pattern occurrences into a String or Buffer data.
-> It returns an array of indexes
+> It returns an array of indexes.

 ```
 Qap.parse( String data, [ Number startFromIndex ], [ Number limitResultsTo ] ) : []
 Qap.parse( Buffer data, [ Number startFromIndex ], [ Number limitResultsTo ] ) : []
 ```

-> change the pattern with a Buffer or String
+> Change the pattern with a Buffer or String

 ```
 Qap.setPattern( String anotherPattern )
 Qap.setPattern( Buffer anotherPattern )